 An elephant named…

 It was now to find time to name for our A.I. mascot.
-We began to brainstorm with the goal to find a name which sounds friendly and easy to remember.
+We began to brainstorm with the goal to find a name that sounds friendly and easy to remember.

 We eventually decided on “Elly”.
 Elly stemmed from the first two syllables — e-le — of the word elephant.
 The “ee” ending allows users to sense friendliness and approachability.